java-brain/OCP-notes/README.md

-- Continue page 51 (+-103/723) from top
+- Continue page 52 (+-103/723) from heading "Introducing Functional Programming"

-    - Completed this tutorial on enums: https://www.mkyong.com/java/java-enum-example/
+- Simple tutorial on enums: https://www.mkyong.com/java/java-enum-example/

 - the 'method signature' is the method name and the parameter list